RintaDev5792/FunnyOS/README.md

 1. watch the cool animation rae made for indexos that I forgot to remove (it looks sick asf tho)

 ### Installing on Simulator
-1. Compile the launcher with `pdc Source Launcher`
+1. Compile the launcher with `pdc .
+Launcher`
 1. Navigate to wherever you installed the Playdate SDK, then go to `<SDK path>/Disk/System`
 1. Rename the existing application `Launcher.pdx` to somthing else, like `StockLauncher.pdx`
 1. Drag the `Launcher.pdx` you created in step 1 into the `System` folder